Choya5011/Poobar/README.md

 4. Start Foobar & pick 'Columns UI' if prompted.

 **Notes**
-See this [README](https://github.com/Choya5011/Poobar/tree/main/fcl%20presets/Poobar) in the presets folder for performance & optimization info as well as different presets.

 After setup the theme is also usually set to the Not-A-Waveform-Seekbar-SMP waveform seekbar (```_naws``` presets).
 If this is not desired:
 - To delete: Preferences -> Columns UI -> Layout -> Bottommost JSplitter -> Right-Click -> Remove Panel
 - To replace: Delete (previous instruct) -> JSplitter it was nested in -> Insert panel -> Panels -> Waveform minibar (mod)